 Home cooking has many advantages, such as:

 - Control.
-Home cooking can help parents remove non-nutritious ingredients from their children’s meals as well as sneaking healthy food into dishes.
-Moreover, involving children in cooking for assistance encourages them to purchase less ready meals, resulting in an overall better health.
+Home cooking can help parents swap non-nutritious ingredients from their children’s meals for healthier options.
+Moreover, involving children in the cooking and meal preparation process can encourage them to purchase less ready meals, resulting in an overall better health.

 - Connection.
-When people cook together, they have to think about the other family members’ needs and food preferences.
-This can lead to the establishment of a closer connection to one another.
+When people cook together, they have to think about others’ needs and food preferences.
+This can lead to the establishment of closer connections and social bonds.

 - Traditions.
-Home cooking enables families to pass on culinary traditions and/or break away from them.
+Home cooking enables families to pass on culinary traditions or add more modern touches to them.

 - Independence.
 The ability to cook was regarded by teens as a fundamental skill to have for when they move out and go to college.

-As we’ve seen throughout the article, eating and cooking together can help you lead a healthier and happier life.
-Choosing to spend the thirty minutes before eating with your family or friends, helping them cook dinner while talking to each other about your day, can help you form stronger ties with them, as well as help you learn new skills.
+As we’ve seen, eating and cooking together can help you lead a healthier and happier life.
+Choosing to spend the 30 minutes before eating with your family or friends, helping them cook dinner while talking to each other about your day, can help you form stronger ties with them, as well as help you learn new skills.
+For more healthy lifestyle advice, as well as ways to boost your social health, make sure to dive into the Holisticly Mental Health Journeys!